Tenerife airport disaster: Communication misunderstandings

 Immediately after lining up, the KLM captain advanced the throttles and the aircraft started to move forward.
-First officer Meurs advised him that ATC clearance had not yet been given, and captain Veldhuyzen van Zanten responded: "No, I know that.
+Meurs advised him that ATC clearance had not yet been given and Veldhuyzen van Zanten responded: "No, I know that.
 Go ahead, ask."
 Meurs then radioed the tower that they were "ready for takeoff" and "waiting for our ATC clearance".
-The KLM crew then received instructions that specified the route that the aircraft was to follow after takeoff.
-The instructions used the word "takeoff," but did not include an explicit statement that they were cleared for takeoff.
+ATC radioed the KLM aircraft (addressing them by the wrong call sign, although the KLM still interpreted the transmission as theirs), providing instructions that specified the route that the aircraft was to follow after takeoff, but did not clear them for takeoff.
+To add to the confusion, the controller had used the word "takeoff" in his clearance, potentially convincing Veldhuyzen van Zanten that a takeoff clearance had been issued.

-Meurs read the flight clearance back to the controller, completing the readback with the statement: "We are now at takeoff."
-Captain Veldhuyzen van Zanten interrupted the co-pilot's readback with the comment, "We're going."
+Meurs read the flight clearance back to the controller, completing the readback with the statement "We are now at takeoff", although it is still not known whether "We are at takeoff" or "We are taking off" was said.
+Veldhuyzen van Zanten interrupted the first officer's readback with the comment "We're going."

-The controller, who could not see the runway due to the fog, initially responded with "OK" (terminology that is nonstandard), which reinforced the KLM captain's misinterpretation that they had takeoff clearance.
-The controller's response of "OK" to the co-pilot's nonstandard statement that they were "now at takeoff" was likely due to his misinterpretation that they were in takeoff position and ready to begin the roll when takeoff clearance was received, but not in the process of taking off.
-The controller then immediately added "stand by for takeoff, I will call you", indicating that he had not intended the instruction to be interpreted as a takeoff clearance.
+The controller, who could not see the runway due to the fog and did not have any ground radar to use at the airport, initially responded with "OK" (terminology that is nonstandard), which reinforced the KLM captain's misinterpretation that they had takeoff clearance.
+The controller's response of "OK" to the first officer's nonstandard statement that they were "now at takeoff" was likely due to his misinterpretation that they were in takeoff position and ready to begin the roll when takeoff clearance was received, but not in the process of taking off.
+The controller then immediately added, "Stand by for takeoff; I will call you", indicating that he had not intended the instruction to be interpreted as a takeoff clearance.